 1. Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.

-Professional pilots are highly trained professionals who are not only responsible for the safety of their passengers and cargo, but also for the operation of sophisticated and expensive equipment.
-Pilots must meet F.A.A. medical standards.
+Professional Unmanned Aircraft Systems pilots are highly trained professionals who are not only responsible for the safety of their cargo, but also for the operation of sophisticated and expensive equipment.
+Pilots must meet Federal Aviation Administration medical standards.